JuanMartinCoder/JuanMartinCoder/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning more in depth Go and backend infrastructure
+- 🌱 I’m currently learning more in depth Go, Java and backend infrastructure
-- 🔭 I’m currently working in a Data Analytic proyect
+- 🔭 I’m currently working in a Data Engineer proyect
 - ⚡ Favorite Backend Stack: Go - Echo Framework - PostgreSQL (Goose and SQLC for integrate with Go)